Drug and Alcohol Addiction Intervention, Treatment, and Recovery

 The Importance of Interventions

-Over 20 million Americans battle addiction; however, the American Society for Addiction Medicine (ASAM) publishes that only one out of every 10 people who need help for drug and/or alcohol abuse receive it.
-Addiction is an all-encompassing disease that negatively impacts not only the individual struggling with it, but also their families, loved ones, coworkers, teammates, and anyone else in a person’s social circle.
+Over 20 million Americans battle addiction; however, the American Society for Addiction Medicine (ASAM) publishes that only one out of every 10 people who need help for drug and/or alcohol abuse receive it.1 Addiction is an all-encompassing disease that negatively impacts not only the individual struggling with it, but also their families, loved ones, coworkers, teammates, and anyone else in a person’s social circle.

-The cost to society for substance abuse is staggering, as the National Institute on Drug Abuse (NIDA) estimates expenses of around $600 billion each year in crime, healthcare, and lost workplace production.
-Substance abuse treatment programs can greatly lower both the personal and societal cost of addiction, but individuals battling the disease may be resistant to enter into a treatment program.
-An intervention is a method that families and loved ones can use to try and help a person struggling with problematic substance abuse find the motivation to get professional help and enter into a treatment program.
+The cost to society for substance abuse is staggering, as the National Institute on Drug Abuse (NIDA) estimates expenses of around $600 billion each year in crime, healthcare, and lost workplace production.2 Substance abuse treatment programs can greatly lower both the personal and societal cost of addiction, but individuals battling the disease may be resistant to enter into a treatment program.
+In many cases, interventions organized by professionals and the families of the struggling individual can greatly increase their chances of entering treatment.

-Types of Intervention Models
+Types of Intervention Models for Treatment & Recovery

 There are several different types of intervention models, all of which strive to help a person realize how their drug and alcohol use affects those around them and recognize that a problem exists.
-The most common models for a substance abuse intervention are outlined below.
+The most common models for a substance abuse intervention are outlined below:

 The Johnson Model

-They will then host several meetings, planning the intervention without the knowledge of the person in question.
+They will then host several meetings, planning the intervention with professionals without the knowledge of the person in question.
 The actual intervention is carried out by the intervention team with a specific plan in place, goals for treatment solutions, and consequences if the loved one refuses to get professional help.